irvirty/irvirty.pages.dev/README.md

 ---

 ## ⭐ Features:
-🎨 Many themes and background with random image.
-📌 Speed Dial Panel.
-📝 To-Do List.
+📝 To-Do List (in projects).
-🎮 JavaScript Games: Typing Speed (WPM), Snake, Memory Symbol, and Tic-Tac-Toe.
+🎮 JavaScript Games: Typing Speed (WPM), Snake, Memory Symbol, and Tic-Tac-Toe (in games).
-🛍️ Browser extensions such as a "New Tab Redirect" and an "Auto Theme Switcher" (Firefox only).
+🛍️ Browser extensions such as a "New Tab Redirect" and an "Auto Theme Switcher" (Firefox only) (in pages).
-🎨 Themes for the Firefox browser and Geany IDE.
+🎨 Themes for the Firefox browser and Geany IDE (in pages).
-📄 "SimpleHomepage" theme for WordPress and website templates.
+📄 "SimpleHomepage" theme for WordPress and website templates (inn pages).
-📁 Other: Tools, News, Images, Icons, CSS Art, Music Collection, etc.
+📁 Other: News, Images, Icons, CSS Art (in pages), Music Collection, Tools (in projects).

 ---